December 17, 2017

 Plaintiffs must also establish actual damages in data breach lawsuits, and most courts have held that unauthorized release alone does not constitute damages.
 There must also be evidence of pecuniary loss, such as a thief who uses a stolen credit card or the necessity for additional identity theft insurance.

-Thanks to our contributors from Butler Tobin for their insights into lawsuits and data breaches.
+Thanks to our contributors from Butler Law Firm for their insights into lawsuits and data breaches.